 Submit your application today.

-Students are not actually admitted to University Center, but to one of the South Dakota Public Universities (USD, SDSU, DSU, NSU, BHSU or SDSM&T).
+Students are not directly admitted to University Center, but admitted to one of the South Dakota Public Universities (USD, SDSU, DSU, NSU, BHSU or SDSM&T).

 A student who wants to earn an undergraduate degree will be required to complete an application for admission and submit the required documents.